 PDF ADA Accessibility Editor

-Prepare PDFs for publication as web content under WCAG 2.1 Level AA: build or remediate files with tags and metadata so screen readers and assistive technology can use them.
+Prepare PDFs for publication as web content under WCAG 2.1 Level AA: compose an accessible tagged document with headings, lists, and figures, then export a US Letter PDF with structure and metadata for screen readers and assistive technology.

 Instructions for use (click to expand)

-2. Build: Under Section content, choose Paragraphs, Bulleted list, or Numbered list.
+2. Under Section content, choose Paragraphs, Bulleted list, or Numbered list.
 Paragraphs preserve line breaks (blank line = new paragraph) and can include pasted Word-style bullets or numbers in the same block (indent nested rows with tab or two spaces per level).
-List-only mode still uses one item per line.
-The live preview reflects your title and sections; drag sections by the grip control to reorder; use Image max width to resize figures in both preview and exported PDF.
+Use the Link button or [link url="https://…"]descriptive text[/link] for hyperlinks (write where the link goes in the visible text, not “click here”).
+In Numbered list mode, set Numbered list starts at for the first top-level number; nested rows use a./b., then i./ii., then 1) markers.
+List-only mode uses one item per line.

 WCAG scope and export notes (click to expand)